Legal and data protection research writer at TermsFeed.

 These methods include deletion, generalization, encryption, data masking, pseudonymization, and others.
 Keep in mind, however, that ways of re-identification already exist.
 Much anonymized data can be unraveled and decoded given the correct skillset, time, and tools.

-In fact, as time goes on, anonymity and de-identification requirements under the GDPR and CCPA will likely have to be updated as technologies for re-identification improve.
+In fact, as time goes on, anonymity and de-identification requirements under the GDPR and CCPA (CPRA) will likely have to be updated as technologies for re-identification improve.

 For example, back in 2007, there was significant controversy over Google Maps' ability to identify faces from street-level images, even if Google blurred out individuals' bodies.
 Actions on the part of tech giants like Google are just one reason requirements for data anonymization and de-identification were written into law in the first place.